01. Transparency policy

 1.4.
 GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

-3. Contact with the Controller
+3. Contact with the Administrator

-5.Purposes and legal basis of Personal Data processing
+5.Purposes and legal bases of processing

 E-MAIL AND TRADITIONAL CORRESPONDENCE